SamuilDimov/PortfolioWebsite/README.md

 - [X] Add contact page with social medias
 - [X] Add EmailJs so people can contact me directly
 - [X] Implement my (not-yet finished)CV on the homepage for quick-download
+- [X] Implement an API, either WhatsApp API or a Quote API
 - [X] Create a smooth transition for hovering over divs, buttons and others
 - [X] Implement a Parallax Card on the homepage for Interactive design
 - [X] Fix directory issues, that affect the performance of the website